-30 Words That Will Make You Sound Smarter (But Not Pretentious)
+30 Words That Will Make You Instantly Sound Smarter

 Let these mellifluous words roll off your tongue.

-Let's get one thing clear right up front: Just randomly using big words so other people think you're smart isn't going to work.
-As a 2012 Princeton study found, it can have the opposite effect.
+Let's get one thing clear right up front: Just randomly using big words in hopes you'll sound smarter isn't going to work.
+As one Princeton study found, it can have the opposite effect.
 But don't let that discourage from actually broadening your vocabulary.
 Learning a new word here and there—and knowing how to use it effectively—doesn't just make you appear more intelligent: It will actually make you more intelligent, for real.
 Recent studies have found a correlation between increasing your vocabulary as an adult and strengthening your brain.

 Now, that doesn't mean memorizing a dozen or so words with six or more syllables will make you the smartest person in your social circle.
-No, strengthening your vocab is more about having a sincere curiosity about language, and wanting to find new, more creative ways to describe the world around you.
+No, strengthening your vocabulary is more about having a sincere curiosity about language, and wanting to find new, more creative ways to describe the world around you.
 To help you on your quest for greater intelligence, here are 30 words that won't just make you sound smarter, but just might make you smarter.
-And for more idea on how to build your brain muscle, here are 8 Cutting-Edge Video Games that Will Make You a Smarter Person.
+And to see where the most intelligent people live, This Is the Smartest State in the U.S.

 EXAMPLE: "A bachelor party is happening next door.
 Hence the cacophony."